© 2019 Baptist Health. All Rights Reserved.

 High blood pressure can cause serious damage by forcing your heart to work harder.
 Uncontrolled high blood pressure can be fatal.
 It greatly increases your risk of heart attack, heart failure and stroke.

 What you can do.
 Exercising regularly, not smoking, maintaining a healthy weight and following a healthy diet are all important in helping control blood pressure.

 Number to know.
 You should aim to eat less than 1,500 milligrams of sodium a day.
 That’s just a little more than half a teaspoon of table salt.

 4. Poor cholesterol numbers

 Over time, cholesterol and fat can collect in the inner walls of the arteries, including the ones that supply blood to the heart.
-This can lead to atherosclerosis, where arteries start to narrow and increase the risk for blockages.
+This can lead to atherosclerosis, where arteries the start to narrow, which increases your risk for blockages.

 What you can do.
 A healthy lifestyle can go a long way toward helping you keep your cholesterol in a healthy range.
 Avoiding tobacco smoke, maintaining a healthy weight, getting regular exercise and eating a heart-healthy diet are all important.

 Number to know.
 You should have your cholesterol checked at least once every four to six years, starting at age 20.
 You may need more frequent screening if you already have heart disease or have other risk factors.

 Being overweight or obese can increase your risk for many health problems, including heart disease.
 And having too much fat around your waist may increase health risks even more than having fat in other parts of your body.